Colonial Sense logo

 Stencil House- Dining Room, Shelburne Museum.

 During the Federal Period, stencils were used on architectural features such as doors, chair rails, and mantels to accentuate the features.
 Furniture makers also began to use stencil patterns on their furniture.
 Through the use of bronze powders and varnishing, they could produce more elegant designs.
-Stenciling along with frakturs most likely influenced the Mahantango Valley and Soap Hollow furniture makers of Pennsylvania.
+Stenciling along with frakturs most likely influenced the Mahantongo Valley and Soap Hollow furniture makers of Pennsylvania.

 Stencils of today are commonly made from mylar, a flexible, washable material that can be used multiple times.
 The stencil designs are limitless.
 You can either order the pattern you like or with an X-acto knife, you can produce a pattern of your own.